symfony/symfony-docs/logging.rst

         // ...
     }

+Adding placeholders to log messages is recommended because:

+* It's easier to check log messages because many logging tools group log messages that are the same except for some variable values inside them;
+* It's much easier to translate those log messages;
+* It's better for security, because escaping can then be done by the implementation in a context-aware fashion.

 The ``logger`` service has different methods for different logging levels/priorities.
 See `LoggerInterface`_ for a list of all of the methods on the logger.